Nebukam/PCGExtendedToolkit/_sources/doc-general/pcgex-node.md

 {% include img a='docs/pcgex-performance.png' %}

 ### Do Async Processing
-Checked by default, you can toggle it off to force synchronous/unparallelized execution of the code. *(This is a cheap workaround to ensure deterministic result in nodes that are otherwise non-deterministic due to parallel processing)*
+Checked by default, you can toggle it off to force synchronous/unparallelized execution of the code.

-> Note that synchronous execution still processes data in *chunks*, it just does it with guaranteed order, as opposed to parallel processing.
+*This is a very legacy option, best leave it to `true`.*

 ### Chunk Size
 The chunk size usually represents the number of point a node will process in a single parallel batch.
 There is no ideal value: too small and you loose the gain of parallelization, too high and you're just hogging thread ressources. **Ultimately, it depends on your specific setup.**